RahatIbnRafiq/rahatibnrafiq.github.io/_pages/industry.md

-## Proctor and Gamble AI Collaboration
+## Procter and Gamble AI Collaboration
 <ol>
 <li>Use ML to detect brushing techniques using audio signatures</li>
 <li>Use ML to improve oral care regimens</li>